overhide/ledgers.js-demo-serverless-dapp/README.md

 * expects no collection of personally identifiable information by the city Traffic Authority
     * the city Traffic Authority knows entities paying for toll access (cars/drivers) only as [overhide.io](https://overhide.io) furnished pseudonymous public addresses
         * this, even for dollars:
-        * the [Stripe](https://stripe.com) is the payment gateway storing personally identifiable information
+        * [Stripe](https://stripe.com) is the payment gateway storing personally identifiable information
-        * the [overhide.io](https://overhide.io) APIs enable pseudonymous [ledger-based authorizations](https://www.youtube.com/watch?v=moc1P9W0yTk)
+        * the [overhide.io](https://overhide.io) APIs enable pseudonymous [ledger-based authorizations](https://github.com/overhide/overhide/blob/master/docs/remuneration-api.md#ledger-based-authorization)
-    * the city Traffice Authority doesn't know who the citizen bounty hunters are
+    * the city Traffic Authority doesn't know who the citizen bounty hunters are
         * Ethereum public addresses
         * stakes and bounties *do* involve value transfer on the Ethereum blockchain

 > Notes
 >
 > <sup>1</sup> the demo in this repo has a hardcoded fees-schedule configuration for dollars and ethers in three payment zones; this demo wasn't written in a generic way to require "no code adjustments"
+>
 > <sup>2</sup> as of this writing only dollars and ethers are abstracted via overhide's [remuneration APIs](https://www.npmjs.com/package/ledgers.js#3-ecosystem), additional currencies would require authoring and standing up implementation of the APIs for those currencies; it's just two endpoints (see [sample swagger](https://rinkeby.ethereum.overhide.io/swagger.html))

 ## Benefits